Learn Servant Leadership from Inside Out©

 The Intersection of Heroism and Servant Leadership

-The Heroic Journey Transformation Process provides a universal story that places our subjective life experiences in a context of personal unfolding heroism.
+The Heroic Journey is a Powerful Universal Story that places our subjective life experiences in a context of personal unfolding heroism.
 Servant Leadership has Ten Principles, that, when implemented in our real world environment, take the theory of service out of our head and puts it into real life practice.
 While our heroism provides us with a template for how to strengthen our character, Servant Leadership proves how firmly anchored these leadership principals actually are in the ground of our being.